bmeyers202/Language-Parser/README.md

 **semantics.l**:

-    The file cointains an algorithm that opens an SIC/XE object file and its accompanying symbol file, which then disassembles the object code, and generate an SIC/XE source file, and SIC/XE listing file using the assembled code.
+    The file contains the semantic rules for the file inputs.
+This file will print each token and also indicate which tokens are valid and which are not.
+It will set a flag if the token entered is invalid for the syntax.y file to handle in it's messages.

 **syntax.y**: